legacyspinner/omxos/Readme.md

-(These SOC's have ARMv8-A (Cortex-A53), with Videocore IV GPU) *older versions may work run, but support for 32bit without PE is complicated on some older units.
+(These SOC's have ARMv8-A (Cortex-A53), with Videocore IV GPU) *older versions may work run, but support for 32bit without PAE is complicated on some older units.